rasmuserik/bogapp/README.md

 <img src=http://bogapp.solsort.com/icon.png width=96 height=96 align=right>

-The goal for this project is to become the best open source literature/library app.
+The goal for this project is to become the best open source literature web/app.

+The initial focus is the danish libraries as a starting point.
+The intention is to make it international, and extend to wider literary communities than just the libraries.

 Tasks / subprojects currently in progress